Vision-At-SEECS/Sentinel_Hub_Starter/README.md

 ## Downloading Satellite Imagery

 To cover the basis of downloading satellite imagery using Sentinel Hub, couple of video tutorials are created.
-Each video covers a specific task and walk you through python notebook and other anciliary resources in an interactive manner which you can easily follow along for hands-on practice.
+Each video covers a specific example and walk you through python notebook and other anciliary resources in an interactive manner which you can easily follow along for hands-on practice.

-### Prerequisites & Retrieving Single Satellite Imagery
+### Video 1: Retrieving Single Satellite Imagery

+It is an introductory video on Sentinel Hub and resources associated with such as Sentinel Hub Requests Builder.
+After following the tutorial, you'll be able to define a region of interest, write python code, download any satellite imagery for a single date with least cloud cover and finally visualize it.

 [Video Link](https://drive.google.com/file/d/1kfzSp2aU3qahWpALy5ay7k8KrZ-WwPaT/view?usp=sharing)

 ![alt text](https://github.com/Vision-At-SEECS/Sentinel_Hub_Starter/blob/main/Single%20Date%20Imagery/clear_image.png)

-### Retrieving Satellite Imagery at Multiple Timestamps
+### Video 2: Retrieving Satellite Imagery at Multiple Timestamps

+This tutorial covers the method of downloading more than one images at multiple timestamps, using Process API of Sentinel Hub in Python, as per your requirement.

 [Video Link](https://drive.google.com/file/d/1ET1OPIZUQPwcqIcjkmrOkQ9LpEntP4EL/view?usp=sharing)

 ![alt text](https://github.com/Vision-At-SEECS/Sentinel_Hub_Starter/blob/main/Multi%20Timestamps%20Imagery/multiple_timestamps.png)

+## Getting Started

+To get started with Sentinel Hub for downloading satellite imagery:

+- Clone or download this repository to your local machine.
+- Follow the corresponding video tutorial and python notebook.

+## Contributing

+We welcome contributions to this Starter Pack!
+If you have additional video tutorials, code examples, or improvements to the documentation, please consider contributing.
+Please contact the [MachVIS](https://vision.seecs.edu.pk/) lab administration for guidelines on how to contribute.

+## License

+This Sentinel Hub Starter Pack is open-source and available under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute the content as needed.

+Moreover, if you have any questions or feedback, don't hesitate to reach out.

+---
+*Disclaimer: This Starter Pack is not affiliated with Sentinel Hub and is provided for educational purposes only.*